Based Sunshine Coast QLD Australia

 You will find it is really really challenging to stay in “PROBLEM LAND”.

-Remind yourself that once you cross to “SOLUTION LAND” where you tell the person on the other side of the table what your solution is and why it is so great, once you do that they will have CONFIRMATION BIAS and you have lost the opportunity to find out what they really want.
+Remind yourself that once you cross to “SOLUTION LAND” where you tell the person on the other side of the table (your potential customer) what your solution is and why it is so great, once you do that they will have CONFIRMATION BIAS and you have lost the opportunity to find out what they really want and WHY.

 Ask them lots of questions ABOUT THE PAST